Putnam County Rotary Club establishes pollinator garden 3 years ago at junior high school

 Reed Wilson, garden co-developer and president of the Putnam County Educational Foundation; Sandy Miller, garden co-developer and University of Illinois Master Naturalist; Cheri Adrian, president of the Putnam County Rotary Club; Mike Olson, principal of Putnam County Junior High School and PC Rotary vice president pose in front of a pollinator garden at the junior high school.
 Absent from photograph is Mark Wackerlin, Putnam County Junior High School custodian and garden curator.

-In fact, it has been estimated pollinators are responsible for providing one of every three bites of human food.
+In fact, it has been estimated that pollinators are responsible for providing one of every three bites of human food.
 Yet, the numbers of key pollinators such as bees, butterflies and wasps have been steadily declining for decades to the point where many varieties of these insects are endangered.

 The garden’s individual plant identification system, featuring plants installed in 2024, will be updated in time for the 2025 growing season.